FAQs: Frequently Asked Questions

 A Pre-Packet Pickup and live registration will be held on

-Behind the Union Bank (same as last year) at: 800 Orange Ave, Coronado, CA 92118 (parking lot is between Orange Ave. & D Ave.)
+Behind the Union Bank (same as years past) at 800 Orange Ave, Coronado, CA 92118 (the parking lot is between Orange Ave. & D Ave.)

-Participants can pick up packets for friends and families if they bring a signed waiver for that absent person.
+Participants can pick up packets for friends and families.

 Bibs and T-shirts will be available at the Pre-Pickup!